 On April 16, 2014, we signed a Sale and Purchase Agreement and a Mineral Rights Agreement with Malagasy to acquire the remaining 25% interest.
 We made the following payments at that time: \$364,480 (CAD\$400,000); issued 2,500,000 common shares subject to a 12 month voluntary vesting period and valued at \$325,000; and issued 3,500,000 common share purchase warrants, valued at \$320,950 using the Black Scholes pricing model with an exercise price of \$0.14 and an expiry date of April 15, 2019.

 On May 20, 2015 we paid \$546,000 (CAD\$700,000), and issued 1,000,000 common shares due to the completion of a bankable feasibility study ("BFS") for the Molo Graphite Property.
 Further, a cash payment of \$801,584 (CAD\$1,000,000) will be due within five days of the commencement of commercial production.
 Malagasy retains a 1.5% net smelter return royalty ("NSR") on the property.
 We also acquired a 100% interest to the industrial mineral rights on approximately 1 1/2 additional claim blocks comprising 10,811 hectares to the east and adjoining the Molo Graphite Property.

 The following is the extracted summary section from the Feasibility Study prepared by Dr. John Hancox, PhD.
 Geology, Pri.Sc.Nat, Mr. Desmond Subramani, B.Sc.
 Honours Geology, Pri.Sc.Nat, Dave Thompson, B.Tech Mining, Pr.Cert.Eng, Oliver Peters, M.Sc.
 Mineral Processing, Pr.Eng, Doug Heher, B.Sc.
 Mechanical Engineering, Pr.Eng, and John Stanbury, B.Sc.
 Industrial Engineering, Pr.Eng, each of whom is a "qualified person" and "independent", as such terms are defined in NI 43-101.
 The following summary does not purport to be a complete summary of the Molo Graphite Project and is subject to all the assumptions, qualifications and procedures set out in the Feasibility Study and is qualified in its entirety with reference to the full text of the Feasibility Study.
-Readers should read this summary in conjunction with the Feasibility Study.
+It is advised that this summary should be read in conjunction with the Feasibility Study (which is not incorporated by reference into this filing).